getify/You-Dont-Know-JS/up & going/ch1.md

 ## Operators

 Operators are how we perform actions on variables and values.
 We've already seen two JavaScript operators, the `=` and the `*`.

 The `*` operator performs mathematic multiplication.
+Simple enough, right?

 The `=` equals operator is used for *assignment* -- we first calculate the value on the *right-hand side* (source value) of the `=` and then put it into the variable that we specify on the *left-hand side* (target variable).